rustwasm/rfcs/text/000-wasm-bindgen-inheritance-casting.md

   2. We could redundantly implement all its methods on `JsValue` and imported JS classes directly.

+* Unchecked casting could be marked `unsafe` to reflect that correctness relies on the programmer in these cases.
+However, misusing unchecked JS casts cannot introduce memory unsafety in the Rust sense, so this would be using `unsafe` as a general-purpose "you probably shouldn't use this" warning, which is not `unsafe`'s intended purpose.

 * We could only implement unchecked casts for everything all the time.
 This would encourage a loose, shoot-from-the-hip programming style.
 We would prefer leveraging types when possible.
 We realize that escape hatches are still